mngdi/quid-tracer/README.md

-# Clone
+# Quid Tracer
-Clone using html, css and bootstrap 5
+Quid Tracer using html, css and javascript
-Vulkar AUto player by Gideon Adegbite
+Quid Tracer by Gideon Adegbite
-© Copyright 2023 Clone.
+© Copyright 2023 Quid Tracer.
 All rights reserved